MillionConcepts/pdr/docs/supported_datasets.md

   - TES-TSDR ATM, BOL, GEO, OBS, POS, TLM, IFG and RAD (fixed-length tables only)
   - TES Thermal Inertia and Albedo maps
   - MOLA PRDR, IEGDR (v1 and v2), MEGDR, and SHADR
+  - MOLA PEDR *note: It is especially important to read the labels and archived documentation for this dataset because the tables' formatting are neither standard nor intuitive, and `pdr` reads them as they are described in their labels.*
   - RSS most Raw Data and Science Data Products (see Known Unsupported Datasets below for excluded products)
   - RSS electron density profiles